jimmyli08/DARNet-CD/README.md

 # DARNet-CD
-Complete Code and pretrained weight will be uploaded after publication.
+Complete code and pretrained weight will be uploaded after publication.